anilmainali/wilsonmar.github.io/_posts/2016-04-02-beta-activities.md

 substantial hands-on experience with the upcoming version.

-I think too many developers waste the opportunity to build goodwill and real assistance that beta participants can provide.
+I think too many developers waste the opportunity to build goodwill and additional assistance that beta participants can provide.

 ### Define actors and use cases

    Too many organizations release only the software and expect everyone to just figure it out.

-   This results in not enough coverage simply because people may not know about certain features.
+   This results in not enough coverage simply because people don't know about all the features.

-   Clarification of who is being served and what they do would provide a richer jumping point for suggestions.
+   Clarification of who is being served and what each does would provide a richer jumping point for suggestions.

 ### Automation of use case flows

    Automation of keystrokes are useful not just for testing.

+   Ideally, automation activities should start

    Being able to run the demo sequence automatically would provide
    <strong>salespeople and others confidence</strong>